bcsurf2822/parsity_js_pro/README.md

 1. Fork this repo
 2. In your terminal run `npm install`
-3. To run tests - `npm test` for a specific test `npm test path/to/file.test.js`
+3. To run tests - first unskip the tests in the file you are working on by removing all `skip`s.
+Then run `npm test`.
+To test a specific file: `npm test path/to/file.test.js`
 4. Once you complete a module, send a quick video walking through your work and a screenshot of the passing tests (or include it in the video) via Slack

 ---